NWalker4483/Moonbear/README.md

 ### Manual
 Turning on the setup without connecting *** will startup the car in bluetooth mode.
 Then launch the App and start driving
 ### Autonomous
  In a new terminal run ```roslaunch rc.launch``` to run the ROS control.
-After it succesfully connects to the arduino run ```roslaunch mapping.launch``` on either the host machine to run and map the area.
+After it succesfully connects to the arduino run ```roslaunch mapping.launch``` on either the host machine to run exploration and mapping of the area.
+The car will stop running when it runs out of search areas